Ways to Manage Bladder Prolapse may involve:

 - Robot-assisted laparoscopic- robotic instruments are placed through the abdominal wall.
 They are attached to robotic arms, and are controlled by the surgeon.

-Before having surgery you should have an in-depth talk with your surgeon.
-You should learn about the risks, benefits, and other choices for repairing cystocele with surgery.
-It is important that you give informed consent.
-This can only be done after your doctor has answered all of your questions.
+Before having surgery you should talk with your surgeon.
+You should learn about the risks, benefits, and other choices/options available.
+It is of great value to give informed consent to your doctor.
+This can best be done after your doctor has answered all of your questions.